 Interestingly many parents sending their children to the UK for education also look to purchase property, either for their Children or to establish themselves in highly regarded cities such as London.
 There is a strong potential for the development of the property as an addition to education.

 Cross border e-commerce platforms are growing in China.
 This trend has largely been pioneered by ‘Alibaba’, the e-retail giant holding a record breaking IPO on the New York stock exchange.
 Alibaba’s flagship platform Tmall launched a new division of the site, ‘Tmall Global’, that is solely focused on selling international products and brands.

 The Tmall platform hosts official ‘stores’ set up by companies to sell their goods to the 300 million consumers who shop on Tmall.
-The platform is renowned for only offering quality, authentic products and is the number one place to be selling as British business.
+The platform is renowned for only offering quality, authentic products and is the number one place to be selling as a British business.
 Sellers can tap into the active consumer base as well as the extensive delivery and storage network.
-Alibaba are a highly innovative e-commerce corporation who realize the demand for quality, foreign products and brands.
+Alibaba is a highly innovative e-commerce corporation that realizes the demand for quality, foreign products, and brands.

-E-commerce is part of the DNA of modern China with large social networks such as WeChat (boasting over 700 million users) even launching micro stores.
-British business can successfully tap into these huge, active audiences for sales and promotions by offering the right products for this market and tailoring their strategy.
+E-commerce is part of the DNA of modern China with large social networks such as WeChat (boasting over 700 million users) even launching micro-stores.
+British businesses can successfully tap into these huge, active audiences for sales and promotions by offering the right products for this market and tailoring their strategy.

-In response to Brexit the Chinese are signalling they are open for business and welcome UK Investment.
+In response to Brexit, the Chinese are signaling they are open for business and welcome UK Investment.

-It is important to use the specialist local knowledge, skillset and market connections you need to succeed.
-We are a digital focused marketing agency based in Shanghai, China.
-We specialize in helping international business grow in the different, yet lucrative Chinese market.
+It is important to use the specialist local knowledge, skill set, and market connections you need to succeed.
+We are a digital-focused marketing agency based in Shanghai, China.
+We specialize in helping international businesses grow in the different, yet lucrative Chinese market.

 How we can help you:

-We want to forge long term partnerships in China, we are a 100% digital agency that focus solely on the Chinese market.
+We want to forge long-term partnerships in China, we are a 100% digital agency that focuses solely on the Chinese market.